Safeguarding guidance and resources

 We recognise that organisations may require specialist support to review and update their safeguarding practices.
 CHS Alliance has a list of approved PSEA trainers and investigators.

-Below is a selection of training providers and resources that address sexual exploitation and abuse in the development and humanitarian sectors.
+Below is a selection of other training providers and resources that address sexual exploitation and abuse in the development and humanitarian sectors.
 Online resources are free to use, but you will need to register with the learning provider to access them.

 disasterready.org offers self-study programmes including: